 We stopped for lunch.
 The waiter suggested goat-meat for lunch.
 The goat had just been slaughtered the previous day.
 It was pretty good but not the most tender meat we had ever eaten.

 Ayu stopped to try to buy honey for us but they only had quart jars and we didn’t want that much.

 This man is selling home-brewed beer.
 The orange cup in front of his house indicates that he has beer available.

 The last part of the day was over 40 km on an extremely rough road.
 I don’t know how Ayu did it.
-We saw vehicles along the road that had been in accidents and some that were stuck waiting for a mechanic to come help them It took several hours before we arrived in Lalibela.
+We saw vehicles along the road that had been in accidents and some that were stuck waiting for a mechanic to come help fix the problem.
+It took several hours before we arrived in Lalibela.
 The whole drive took 9 hours except for our lunch break.

 We checked into the Roha Hotel.
-I took a short walk before dinner There were several shops along the road..
+I took a short walk before dinner.
+There were several shops along the road..
 One is called the Obama shop and the another has Opera’s name on it.

 The Roha Hotel is the first place that we are finding to be a bit disappointing.
 They do not put bottled water in our rooms.
 The reception people were not the friendliest..
 We had been looking so forward to 3 nights in the same place and were disappointed that we were not in the Mountain View Hotel where Habtu tried to get reservations..
 But the beds were firm (actually very, very firm) and the showers worked so we were fine.
 Somebody told me the Roha used to be a government run hotel.
 It was an interesting driving day.